tkonolige/IncMat/README.md

 2. Determine which correct structure for sparse matrix
   - [ ] Structure choice depends on type of updates to matrix
-  - [ ] Block matrix layout is probably easiest and most flexible
+  - [ ] Block matrix layout is probably easiest and most flexible Block structure suffers if there are few off diagnol entries.
+A sparse matrix of sparse matrices would probably be better.
+I'm not sure how to get that working in Julia though.
 3. Implement sparse matrix - dense vector multiply
   - Most likely in Julia
   1. [ ] Start with just changing of nonzero values